-The Club offers professional coaching to all levels of skill and membership so whether you’re just starting out, or an experienced athlete, Trigg Island SLSC is the place to develop your competitive talents and fitness.
+The Club offers professional coaching to all levels of skill and membership.
+Hence, whether you’re just starting out, or an experienced athlete, Trigg Island SLSC is the place to develop your competitive talents and fitness.

-The club runs activities on a Sunday morning which active members can be involved in.
+The club runs activities on a Sunday morning in which active members can be involved.
 This is a chance to put skills into practice within the safety net of the club environment.
 Training sessions are run throughout the week for the various disciplines and age groups and all active members are welcome to attend.
-Throughout the season, inter club competition carnivals take place at various Perth beaches.
-Clubs compete against one another, culminating into the State Championships at the end of the season, followed by the National Championships known as “The Aussies” usually in April.
-In 2021, these are being held here in Perth, so it will be an even more exciting time to be a part of surf lifesaving.
+Throughout the season, inter-club competition carnivals take place at different Perth beaches.
+Clubs compete against one another, culminating in the State Championships at the end of the season, followed by the National Championships known as “The Aussies” usually in April.
+In 2021, these were being held here in Perth, so it will be an even more exciting time to be a part of surf lifesaving.

 All members that desire to train within board squads are encouraged and looked after.
-Quality equipment and well prepared sessions are provided, to assist learning progress.
-A coach oversees every session and will provide technique assistance if required.
-For our beginner athletes we offer the chance to use club boards for competition and training purposes.
+Quality equipment and well-prepared sessions are provided, to assist learning progress.
+A coach oversees every session and will provide technical assistance if required.
+For our beginner athletes, we offer the chance to use club boards for competition and training purposes.

 Skis are a well supported discipline within the club, with plenty of opportunity for competition, development and social paddlers.
 Competition allows for individual, doubles and mixed double skis.

 Trigg Island SLSC has a proud history of ski paddlers, with various Australian Medals coming from this discipline.
 Trigg Island provides paddlers of all abilities with assistance to help them get on the water and paddling.
 Beginners can use club skis to make a start, with many senior athletes purchasing their own gear.
 Ski Racks are available in the club Gear Shed for members to store their own equipment (subject to application to the club).